 The contribution of this research is twofold.
 From the perspective of those working in management science, this research may be viewed as a new paradigm for solving multiple objective optimization problems using artificial intelligence methods.
 From the perspective of those working in artificial intelligence, this research can be seen as a new application of artificial neural networks to problems in constrained optimization.

 The remainder of this paper is organized as follows.
-We briefly review the topology and dynamics of a FFANN in Section 2.
-In Section 3, we introduce notation and discuss issues related to preference information elicitation and representation.
-The Interactive FFANN Procedure is detailed in Section 4, followed by an illustrative example in Section 5.
-Computational results are reported in Section 6, and concluding remarks are given in Section 7.
+We briefly review the topology and dynamics of a FFANN in §2.
+In §3, we introduce notation and discuss issues related to preference information elicitation and representation.
+The Interactive FFANN Procedure is detailed in §4, followed by an illustrative example in §5.
+Computational results are reported in §6, and concluding remarks are given in §7.
 The algorithm for training the FFANNs employed in this paper is presented in Appendix A.

-2. Feed-Forward Artificial Neural Networks
+2. Feed-forward Artificial Neural Networks

 An artificial neural network consists of a set of processing units, called nodes, connected by weighted arcs, where the weights represent the strength of connections.
-A FFANN is an artificial neural network where the nodes are organized into layers, and the weighted arcs only link nodes in lower layers to nodes in higher layers (Rumelhart, Hinton and Williams 1986; Wasserman 1989).
+A FFANN is an artificial neural network where the nodes are organized into layers, and the weighted arcs only link nodes in lower layers to nodes in higher layers (Rumelhart et al. 1986; Wasserman 1989).
 Nodes in the input layer, called input nodes, accept input from the outside world and nodes in the output layer, called output nodes, generate output to the outside world.
 Nodes in the input layer are used to distribute inputs only and do not serve any processing or computational function.
 Nodes in layers between the input layer and the output layer are called hidden nodes, and these layers are called hidden layers.

 Let the input layer also be known as layer 0 and let the number of layers aside from the input layer be m.
-Denote node k in layer i by $v_k^i$ ; the number of nodes in layer i by $n_i$ ; and the connectivity weight from $v_r^j$ to $v_k^i$ by $w{kr}^{ij}$ .
+Denote node k in layer i by $v{ki}^i$ ; the number of nodes in layer i by $n_i$ ; and the connectivity weight from $v_i^j$ to $v_k^i$ by $w{kr}^{ii}$ .
 If two nodes are not connected, the connectivity weight between them is 0.
 Associated with $v_k^i$ is a node bias or threshold $\theta_k^i$ .
-Further, denote the set of connectivity weights and node biases by $W = \{w{kr}^{ij}, \theta_k^i\}$ .

-Two examples of a FFANN, one without direct connections from the input layer to the output layer, the other fully connected, are given in Figures 1 and 2.
+Further, denote the set of connectivity weights and node biases by $W = \{w{krr}^{ii}, \theta_k^i\}$ .
+An example of a FFANN, with direct connections from the input layer to the output layer, is given in Figure 1.